 It’s important to bear in mind that Avakov remains one of the most powerful ministers and influential politicians in Ukraine.
-Approximately 300,000 policemen, including members of the National Guard and even paramilitary civic organizations report to him.
-(A year ago, some of them marched down Kyiv’s major thoroughfare calling for “the Ukrainian order” to be established without any interference from the police.)
+Approximately 300,000 policemen, including members of the National Guard and even paramilitary civic organizations such as The National Corps report to him.
+(A year ago, the National Corps marched down Kyiv’s major thoroughfare calling for “the Ukrainian order” to be established without any interference from the police.)

 At the end of 2018, the Ukrainian parliament approved a record defense budget, including 12,893 billion UAH (about $463 million) for the National Guard, which reports to Avakov’s Interior Ministry.